James Buchanan Biography

 At 1:25 the next morning, Brown’s men stopped a Baltimore & Ohio passenger train at the bridge leading into town.
 During an encounter on the tracks, Heyward Shepherd, a free black railroad employee who was investigating the delay, became the first victim of the assault when Brown’s men shot and killed him.

 When the arsenal’s employees began reporting to work in the morning, the raiders began taking hostages.
 Now aware that their town was under siege, residents began exchanging gunfire with Brown’s men.
 Alerted by the gunfire, the local militia mobilized and surrounded the town by 10 a.m., cutting off any escape routes.
-At about that time, one of the militiamen shot and killed Dangerfield Newby, making him the first raider to die during the attack.
+At about that time, a militiaman shot and killed Dangerfield Newby, making him the first raider to die during the attack.

 Brown had expected that when word of his raid reached neighboring plantations, local slaves would flock to his aid.
-When the hoped for reinforcements failed to materialize, Brown made two failed attempts to negotiate a truce.
+When hoped-for reinforcements did not materialize, Brown made two failed attempts to negotiate a truce.
 Instead, at approximately 2 p.m., the townspeople stormed the U.S. Rifle Works, killing three raiders and taking one prisoner.
 About one hour later, the militiamen took control of the armory, freeing most of the hostages and forcing Brown’s men to withdraw to the fire engine house.

 Brown’s raid, trial, and execution placed a spotlight on slavery that further polarized the nation.
 In the North, luminaries such as Ralph Waldo Emerson and Henry David Thoreau eulogized Brown’s sacrifice for the abolitionist cause.
 Legions of Southerners, on the other hand, demonized Brown and rejoiced over his hanging.
 As Brown became the face of the growing discord that divided the nation, President Buchanan’s goal of restoring harmony to the Union became even more illusory.